thedodd/wither/wither/docs/model-derive.md

 In the above example, an `ascending` index will be generated on `metadata.targetField`.

 ##### with
 This is optional.
 For compound indexes, this is where you declare the other fields which the generated index is to be created with.
-Inside of these parens, you must provide exactly two key-value pairs as follows: `with(field="field_name", index="asc")`.
-You may use dot notation in the field name for indexing embedded documents.
+Inside of these parens, you must provide exactly two key-value pairs as follows: `with(field="...", index="...")`.
+Where `field="..."` is the field to include in the index.
+You may use dot notation for indexing embedded documents.
 The value for `index="..."` must be one of the valid index types, as mentioned in the [index types](#index-type) section.
 Declare an additional `with` token for each additional field which needs to be a part of this index.

 In versions `0.6 — 0.7`, this attribute took key-value pairs corresponding to field names and index types.
 As keys in Rust’s [syn::MetaNameValue](https://docs.rs/syn/latest/syn/struct.MetaNameValue.html) system are not allowed to contain the character `.`, this pattern was inadequate for indexing embedded documents.
 That is the main reason for the current implementation of this attribute.

-##### weights
+##### weight
 This is optional.
-When using `text` indexes, you may declare the weights of specific fields of the index using the syntax `weight(field="...", value="...")`, where `field` is the field name (may be an embedded document field), and `value` is an `i32` wrapped in a string.
+When using `text` indexes, you may declare the weights of specific fields of the index using the syntax `weight(field="...", weight="...")`, where `field` is the field name (may be an embedded document field), and `weight` is an `i32` wrapped in a string.

 ```rust
 # #[macro_use]